Individually Structured Major

 Grading Basis: Letter Grade

 In this course, students will the knowledge from their chosen clusters to bear on an experiential opportunity.
 Choosing an internship, community-based project, or job extension, students will collaborate with peers to design projects in this highly student-driven course.
-Prereq: ISMA 1500 with a C- or higher.
+Prereq: IDMA 1500 with a C- or higher.
+Students who have earned credit for ISMA 3500 will not earn credit for IDMA 3500.
 Max hours: 3 Credits.

 Grading Basis: Letter Grade

 Note: Students must submit a special processing form completely filled out and signed by the student and faculty member, describing the course expectations, assignments and outcomes, to the CLAS undergraduate advising office for approval.
+Students who have earned credit for ISMA 3840 will not earn credit for IDMA 3840.
 Term offered: fall, spring, summer.
+Department consent required.
 Repeatable.
-Max Hours: 3 Credits.
+Max hours: 3 Credits.

 Grading Basis: Letter Grade